Last updated 2025-11-20

 Key Takeaway

 A veterinary practice sells for 2x to 4.5x SDE or 6x to 12x EBITDA, based on comparable M&A transactions.
 Profitability, growth rate, customer concentration, and owner dependency determine where a specific business falls within these ranges.
-See detailed veterinary practice value estimates by revenue size.
+Estimate your veterinary practice's value with our free calculator.

 SDE Multiple